maptiler/manual/usage.rst

 Usage on a computer cluster
 --------

-MapTiler can run on an MPI cluster if a cluster specific binary has been requested.
+MapTiler can run on an MPI cluster if a cluster-specific binary has been requested.
 If you have the MPI version, a shell wrapper to run it on a cluster is delivered as well.

 A version of MapTiler utilizing Map Reduce approach and Hadoop is under development, this will replace the older MPI.